tatsu-lab/alpaca_eval/README.md

 ```
 Parameters
 ----------
-prompt_templates : path
+prompt_template : path
-    A dictionary of prompts that will be given to `fn_prompter` or path to those prompts.
+    A prompt that will be given to `fn_prompter` or path to the prompts.
 Path is relative to
     `evaluators_configs/`

 fn_completion_parser : callable or str